 There are many jobs and businesses that are recession-proof so you can still make money during hard times!

-Moving forward, many may want to use these opportunities to shift away from their 9-to-5 or supplement their part-time or full-time income.
 But what types of gigs are out there for you to take advantage of when you need extra money?

 We’ve seen some pretty weird ways to make money that could work for you, but here’s our tried-and-true list of gig economy jobs that can fatten your wallet.

-The Best Gig Economy Apps
+The Best Gig Economy Jobs

 Using Your Car